 6 Ways You're Ruining Your Heart, Say Experts

 If, like many of us, you found your healthy habits disrupted by the pandemic, and you're concerned about your heart health, these are the most important places to get back on track.
-Read on—and to ensure your health and the health of others, don't miss these Sure Signs You Had COVID And it's Still Messing With You.
+Read on—and to ensure your health and the health of others, don't miss these Sure Signs You Have "Long" COVID and May Not Even Know It.

 You're Not Getting Your Blood Pressure Checked